shadowbanks/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts - Print a string followed by a new line

+4-print_rev - Print a string in reverse

-4-print_rev - Reverse a string
+5-rev_string - Reverse a string